HenrYxZ/wolh-statement-of-faith/README.md

   - a final eternal state.
 - After death believer’s souls go to the presence of the Lord and their bodies wait until the resurrection (Luke 23:43).
 - At the resurrection the body of dead believers will come to life in a glorified body just as Christ was raised from the dead.
 - We believe that there will be a rapture of the church before the 7-year tribulation period.
 The living Christians will meet the Lord in the clouds and the dead Christians will be raised (1 Thessalonians 4:13-18).
 This tribulation is the 70th week of Daniel 9 and the antichrist will establish a covenant with Israel at the beginning of the tribulation and in the middle of the 7 years he will defile the temple and stop the sacrifices.
-At the end of this, the millennial kingdom of Christ will be established (Rev 20:2-7).
+At the end of this, the millennial kingdom of Christ will be established (Revelations 20:2-7).
 This will be the fulfillment of the Davidic Covenant which says that there will be a righteous king that would rule forever in Israel and there will be believers from all dispensations in there.
 - The millennial kingdom will be righteous and peaceful, and it will be literally for 1000 years (Isaiah 11:3-7).
 - At the end of the millennium Satan will be released and will be thrown to the Lake of Fire for forever and there will be a final judgement.
-- After this there will be new heaven and new earth and there will be an eternal state without sin (Re.
-21-22).
+- After this there will be new heaven and new earth and there will be an eternal state without sin (Revelations 21-22).